Seeing Through The Illusion: Part Two

 This seventh consciousness.

-So it's conscious,
+So it's conscious.

-This seventh consciousness is coming from our subconscious mind.
+Coming from our subconscious mind.

 This sense of who I am.